SFDO-Tooling/Metecho/CONTRIBUTING.rst

 Now run ``workon metashare`` again to set those environment variables.

-Your ``PATH`` (and environment variables) will be updated when you ``workon metashare`` and restored when you ``deactivate``.
-This will make sure that whenever you are working on the project, you use the project-specific version of Node instead of any system-wide Node you may have.

 **All of the remaining steps assume that you have the virtualenv activated.**
 (``workon metashare``)